cestDrole/portfolio-v1/README.md

 - Tailwind CSS
 - Framer Motion

-If you have any questions or would like to connect, you can reach me at [smwjasnosz@gmail.com](smwjasnosz@gmail.com).
+If you have any questions or would like to connect, you can reach me through [mail](smwjasnosz@gmail.com) or [LinkedIn](https://www.linkedin.com/in/sebastian-jasnosz).